Hesperian Health Guides

 Pythons and boas are not poisonous, but their bites can cause severe skin infections.
-Watch the wound and if there are signs of infection— growing redness, heat, swelling, or pus, treat as an infected wound.
+Watch the wound and if there are signs of infection—increasing redness, heat, pain, swelling, bad smell or pus – treat it as an infected wound.
 Occasionally these snakes cause crush injuries by squeezing a person.

 If the bite mark shows fangs, the snake is venomous.
 If there are no fang marks, it is less likely that the snake is poisonous, but it still could be.

 Spiders and scorpions

 Although they may hurt a lot, most spider bites and scorpion stings do not cause serious or lasting harm.
 Keep the bitten part still and use ice or cold water to relieve pain.
 Do not cut open the bite or use a tourniquet or bandage.
 Heat does not help, but keeping still does.

 If you know the spider or scorpion is a deadly variety, or, if after the bite or sting there are signs of problems such as: stomachache, itching, sweating, and difficulty breathing, then get medical help.
 There may be an antivenom.